How to Run Competency Based Interviews

 In a competency based interview, questions focus on assessing a candidate's strengths and weaknesses in the key competencies that you need them to contribute.
 You can then score their responses against agreed criteria to build up an objective picture of his suitability for the role.

 You can hold an effective competency based interview by following these three key steps:

 It's important to be crystal clear on the skills, attributes, knowledge, and behaviorial traits that you need a recruit to demonstrate, so that you can test and compare candidates fairly and intelligently.
 So, you'll need to develop a watertight set of selection criteria.

 For example, for an existing position, focus on the job description: does it accurately reflect the competencies needed to perform the job?
-Talk to the person currently in the role about what he does to check whether the job description needs to be updated.
+Talk to the person currently in the role about what they do to check whether the job description needs to be updated.

 You'll need to start from scratch for a new post.
-Think about what a new recruit's responsibilities will be and how you'd like her to progress in the role.
-Consult people who do similar work, or who will be in the same team as her.
+Think about what a new recruit's responsibilities will be and how you'd like them to progress in the role.
+Consult people who do similar work, or who will be in the same team.
 Look at similar roles being advertised elsewhere for further tips.

 Decide what skills are essential to the role, and which are merely desirable.
 You may find that a candidate fulfils most but not all of your competency criteria.
-This doesn't mean that you should automatically "write her off."
-She could still make a great addition to your team as long as she's willing to learn and you're able to provide support and training.
+This doesn't mean that you should automatically "write them off."
+The candidate could still make a great addition to your team as long as they are willing to learn and you're able to provide support and training.

 Step 2: Prepare Effective Questions

 Once you have decided your selection criteria, it's time to draw up some questions that focus on each core competency.
 Think carefully about how you'll word each one and structure them in a way that enables the candidate to provide specific examples of each competency.